-We have put together a step-by-step guide to help you understand this complex topic.
-We will answer questions like “What is a pay equity analysis?”, and “How do I conduct an internal pay equity analysis?”.
-We will also discuss the benefits of using valuable tools that can make your life easier, such as a pay equity analysis template.
+This step-by-step guide answers questions like “What is a pay equity analysis?” and “How do I conduct an internal pay equity analysis?”, while exploring practical tools like a pay equity analysis template.

 - Pay Equity Definition